Implicit LOD using points ordering for processing and visualisation in Point Cloud Servers: Method

 \subsubsection{Introducing the MidOc ordering}

-\myimage{./octree_ordering_legend}{MidOc explained in 2D.
-Given a point cloud (Blue) and quad tree cells (dashed grey), the chosen point (green ellipse) is the one closest to the centre (black point) of the cell.}{lod.fig:midoc-principle}
+\myimage{./illustrations/chap2/octree_ordering/octree_ordering_legend}{MidOc explained in 2D.
+Given a point cloud (Blue) and quad tree cells (dashed grey), the chosen point (green ellipse) is the one closest to the centre (black point) of the cell.}{lod.fig:midoc-principle}{0.75}

 We propose the re-use of well known and well proven existing methods that is the octree subsampling (for instance, the octree subsampling is used in \cite{Girardeau-Montaut2014}).
 An octree is built over a point cloud, then for each cell of the octree the LOD point is the barycentre of the points in the cell.
 With this, browsing the octree breadth-first provides the points of the different levels.